League Rules

 Welcome Back!!
 We begin another year of league play at Cranston Country Club.
 First and foremost, we are here to enjoy the game of golf and have fun.
 It is important that all players understand and follow all USGA and CCC rules pertaining to the game of golf and course etiquette!!!

 Our tee time this year is from 1:45 PM to 4:52 PM.
-The tee box has to be cleared by 5:00 PM.
+The tee box must be cleared by 5:00 PM.
 If possible, please make a concerted effort to arrive as early as you can.
+Last year there tended to be too many groups showing up at the last minute.
+This puts pressure on me to get the rest of the groups off.
+You can always call me to see how the tee times are going.
 We do not have the luxury of having the tee box empty for an extended length of time.

-We will be using the same scoring format as in the past, the Stableford style scoring system.
-This format will still allowed us to maintain the ability to tee off quickly, keep everyone involved in weekly competition, and satisfy those who miss the cumulative point format.
-I am open to any and all suggestions but please keep in mind that I do not want a full time job calculating the scoring each week.
+We will be using the same scoring format as in the past, the Stableford-style scoring system.
+This format will still allow us to maintain the ability to tee off quickly, keep everyone involved in weekly competition, and satisfy those who miss the cumulative point format.
+I am open to all suggestions but please keep in mind that I do not want a full-time job calculating the scoring each week.

 League Format: